Creating A Size-Inclusive Healthcare Office

 What if the practice isn’t able to accommodate?

 The goal here should be complete accommodation - so that we’re not creating spaces that only support the health of some people.
-Where that isn’t possible (at least immediately,) I recommend the following:
+Where that isn’t possible (at least immediately) you still have options.
+You can find them in this piece!

 Did you find this post helpful?
 You can subscribe for free to get future posts delivered direct to your inbox, or choose a paid subscription to support the newsletter and get special benefits!
 Click the Subscribe button for details: